caoting-dotcom/multiBranchModel/README.md

 ### Step 2: Preprocess for FFCV

-Most of our models are trained using [ffcv](https://github.com/libffcv/ffcv) dataloader for faster training.
+Our models are trained using [ffcv](https://github.com/libffcv/ffcv) dataloader.
 This needs extra steps to preprocess the dataset.
 Follow [the instructions](https://github.com/libffcv/ffcv-imagenet/blob/main/README.md) at [ffcv-imagenet](https://github.com/libffcv/ffcv-imagenet) to get `train.ffcv` and `val.ffcv`.
 You will need to execute the following commands:
 ```
 # Required environmental variables for the script:
 export IMAGENET_DIR=/path/to/pytorch/format/imagenet/directory/